iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > How helpful can it be, today is 4/27/21, the info was last updated 4/18/21.
 Good thing I'm not depending on it letting me or others know about exposures.
 Or maybe PA has stopped using it?<br> :date: __2021-04-27 12:07:53__

 > Don't use<br> :date: __2021-04-26 04:16:04__

-> USELESS APP<br> :date: __2021-04-25 14:23:12__

-> It downloaded itself on my phone I do not care about the alerts honestly I know theres a pandemic that's not fake but I'm not going to listen to things that makes me more afraid and also dont force people to download your app when we dont want to use it horrible app<br> :date: __2021-04-24 04:43:49__